Chocolate Cupcakes

 For the Cupcakes

-- Preheat the oven to 350°F and set two oven racks in the centermost positions.
-Line two 12-cup muffin tins with paper liners.
+- Preheat the oven to 350°F (175°C) and set two oven racks in the middle positions.
+Line 18 muffin cups with paper liners, using two standard 12-cup muffin pans.

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the flour, sugar, cocoa powder, salt, baking powder, and baking soda.
 Mix on low speed for 30 seconds to combine.
 Add the eggs, oil, sour cream, and vanilla and mix on low speed until combined.